 Should I expect a visit from the tooth fairy?

 The answer is….maybe.
 In general, the dental issue needs to be managed in whatever way is necessary to clear the cause of the infection.
 This will depend on the nature of the problem and the recommendations of the dentist.
-Tooth infections may be cleared with tooth sparing procedures (including root canals) or dental extractions.
+Tooth infection sinus issues may be cleared with tooth sparing procedures (including root canals) or dental extractions.
 Sinus communication can also be addressed.
 Infected dental implants may clear with antibiotics and sinusitis treatment, or may need to be removed.
 Fistulas always require surgical closure.
 While root canal therapy may be suggested.

 What about my sinuses?

 Once the dental infection is managed, the treatment for the sinusitis or inflammation of the sinus lining near the upper teeth, will require appropriate antibiotics and may require endoscopic sinus surgery in certain cases.
 The purpose of the surgery is to open the infected sinuses, create better internal drainage of the sinuses into the nose, allow for improved sinus functioning and allow access for topical therapy (saline irrigations) into the nose after the surgery.
 Generally, the recovery from the sinusitis following dental and sinus treatment is rapid and successful in patients with odontogenic sinusitis.